Greg-Finnegan/QuickVideoRecord/README.md

 - Direct link to ChatGPT / LLM with transcript + custom prompt
 - Refreshable extension without store publication

-## Current limitations & known realities

-- Very long recordings may take a while to transcribe but should complete reliably
-- Transcription quality depends heavily on clear speech & low background noise

 ## Installation

 1. Clone or download this repository OR Run the build (bash) script (`build-chrome-extension.sh`)